PreCyz/GitDiffGenerator/README.md

 # GitDiffGenerator
-Generates git diff files from given repositories
+Generates git diff file from given repositories by default from last 7 days.

 ## How to execute
 There are 2 ways of execution this program